 Mitosis: The process cells use to make exact replicas of themselves.
-Mitosis occurs throughout the majority of body’s cells, including skin, eyes, hair, and muscle cells.
+Mitosis is observed in almost all the body’s cells, including eyes, skin, hair, and muscle cells.

-Meiosis: The second type of cell division is called meiosis.
-This division produces sperm or egg cells, not identical daughter cells as in mitosis.
+Meiosis: In this type of cell division, sperm or egg cells are produced instead of identical daughter cells as in mitosis.

 Binary Fission: Single-celled organisms like bacteria replicate themselves for reproduction.

-- G1 Phase (Gap 1): During this phase, the cell is metabolically active and continuously grows.
+- G1 Phase (Gap 1): The cell is metabolically active and grows continuously during this phase.

-- S phase (Synthesis): The DNA synthesis or replication takes place at this stage.
+- S phase (Synthesis): The DNA replication or synthesis occurs during this stage.

 - G2 phase (Gap 2): Protein synthesis happens in this phase.

-- Quiescent Stage (G0): Cells which do not divide further, exit G1 phase to enter an inactive stage.
-This stage is called quiescent stage (G0) of the cell cycle.
+- Quiescent Stage (G0): The cells that do not undergo further division exits the G1 phase and enters an inactive stage.
+This stage is known as the quiescent stage (G0) of the cell cycle.

 There are four stages in the M Phase, namely: